Kansas State vs. LSU Texas Bowl NCAA Football Odds, Plays and Insights | January 4, 2022

 LSU Stats and Trends

-- In LSU's 12 games this year, it has five wins against the spread.
+- In LSU's 12 games this season, it has five wins against the spread.

-- So far this season, the Tigers have been installed as underdogs by a 1-point margin or more six times and are 3-2-1 ATS in those matchups.
+- This year, the Tigers have an ATS record of 3-1-1 in their five games as an underdog of 2.5 points or more.

-- LSU's games this season have hit the over on four of 11 set point totals (36.4%).
+- LSU's games this year have gone over the total in four out of 11 opportunities (36.4%).

-- When LSU puts up more than 21.1 points, it is 4-3 against the spread and 6-1 overall.
+- When LSU records more than 21.1 points, it is 4-3 against the spread and 6-1 overall.

-- LSU is 3-3 against the spread and 4-3 overall when the team piles up more than 348 yards.
+- When LSU amasses over 348 yards, the team is 3-3 against the spread and 4-3 overall.

 - This season the Tigers have 13 turnovers, two fewer than the Wildcats have takeaways (15).